Principles of Art (effective composition)

 - Proportion: Controls the size relationships of the different elements or components in the scene.

-- Rhythm: The use of visual elements to induce regular movement, a visual repetition or tempo.
+- Rhythm: The use of visual elements to induce regular movement, a visual repetition or tempo to parts or the whole of the image.

 - Movement: Can be either a combination of elements to depict action/movement; or a dynamic design to draw the eye through the picture.